Louisiana–Monroe Warhawks: Softball

 The ULM Warhawks have won two softball regular season or tournament conference championships.

 Women's tennis

 The ULM Warhawks have won nine women's tennis regular season or tournament conference championships.

 Men's track and field

 The ULM Warhawks have won nine men's outdoor track & field conference championships.
+It was announced on ULM's athletic website on June 17, 2025 that the university would discontinue women's tennis effective immediately.

 Women's track and field

 The ULM Warhawks have won four women's outdoor track & field conference championships.